ppy/osu-wiki/wiki/Ranking_Criteria/Song_Content_Rules/en.md

   - Example: bongs, coke spoons, used needles, obvious 'pockmark' bruises suggestive of heavy drug use
 * Depictions of widely abhorrent cultural/religious icons intended to deliberately inflame, such as offensive use of Nazi/fascist aligned swastikas, anti-Semetic terminology and symbols, or any other icon or motif that is an active signet or marker of discrimination against a social, racial or political group

-An beatmap background **may contain some** of the following in limited quantities, subject to common sense and good faith:
+Visual content **may contain some** of the following aspects in limited quantities, subject to common sense and good faith:

 * Depictions of swimsuit or 'scant' dress/undress so long as such imagery is not highly excessive or in violation of the posturing & innuendo rules listed above
   - Good example: A particularly busty anime character enjoying some time on a dock with her seagull companion